 - St. Richard’s Episcopal School works diligently to ensure the physical, social, and emotional wellbeing of the students.

-- A Student Resource Officer from the Indianapolis Police Department is on duty from from 7:00 a.m. – 6:00 p.m. and then after school until all members of the community have left at the close of the day and the building is locked.
+- A Student Resource Officer from the Indianapolis Police Department is on duty from 7:00 a.m. – 6:00 p.m. and then after school until all members of the community have left at the close of the day and the building is locked.

 - A licensed school counselor is employed by the school to focus on our student’s social and emotional development and well-being.